Home » Travel Stories » Where I’ve Been » The Nova Scotia Lighthouse Circuit: A 2026 Logistics Guide

 Quick Facts

-⚠️ Best for: Slow travellers, photographers, and coastal road trippers
+⚠️ Best for: Slow travellers, lighthouse photographers, and Atlantic Canada road-trippers

-🕒 Ideal trip length: 3 to 5 days for a more relaxed circuit
+🕒 Ideal trip length: 3–5 days for a relaxed pace

-📍 Route style: South Shore to Fundy coast, with lighthouse stops, heritage towns, and tidal landscapes
+📍 Route style: South Shore → Fundy coast with lighthouse stops, heritage towns, and tidal landscapes

-💡 Good to know: This trip works best when built around light, tides, and road pacing rather than maximum stop count
+💡 Good to know: Plan around light, tides, and photography timing rather than max stop count

 Is This Guide for You?

-This guide is for you if you are:
+You’ll benefit from this guide if you are:

-• planning a Nova Scotia road trip built around lighthouses and coastal scenery
+• Planning a Nova Scotia Best lighthouse road trip

-• interested in a slower South Shore and Fundy route instead of a rushed province-wide loop
+• Wanting a slow South Shore + Fundy route instead of a rushed checklist

-• looking for a practical framework before building a longer Atlantic Canada itinerary
+• Building a framework for a longer Atlantic Canada itinerary

 Micro-Answer

-The Nova Scotia Lighthouse Circuit works best as a slow coastal road trip, not a rushed one-day sprint.
+The Nova Scotia Lighthouse Circuit is best explored as a slow coastal road trip, not a one-day sprint.
+Timing, tides, and route pacing transform it into a cinematic experience.

 Summary

-📍 Phase 1: The South Shore (Halifax to Shelburne)
+📍 Phase 1: South Shore Nova Scotia Lighthouses (Halifax → Shelburne)

 1. Peggy’s Point Lighthouse (Peggy’s Cove)

-• The Shot: Massive granite boulders and the white-and-red octagonal tower.
+• The Shot: Granite boulders and the white-and-red octagonal tower.

-• Spirit Pairing: Compass Distilling (Halifax).
-Their Noon Gun Gin uses local botanicals that mirror the rugged Atlantic coast.
+• Spirit Pairing: Compass Distilling (Halifax) — Noon Gun Gin captures the Atlantic coast botanicals.

 2. Battery Point Breakwater Light (Lunenburg UNESCO)

-• Spirit Pairing: Ironworks Distillery.
-Housed in a 1893 marine blacksmith shop.
+• Spirit Pairing: Ironworks Distillery, in a historic blacksmith shop.

 3. Sandy Point Lighthouse (Shelburne)

-• The Shot: The unique “Applecore” tower and volcanic rock formations.
+• The Shot: “Applecore” tower and volcanic rocks.

-• Spirit Pairing: Heritage Brewing Co. located in downtown Yarmouth.
+• Spirit Pairing: Heritage Brewing Co., downtown Yarmouth.

-📍 Phase 3: The Fundy & Evangeline Shore
+📍 Phase 3: Fundy & Evangeline Shore Lighthouses

 5. Point Prim Lighthouse (Digby)